Tiny Glade

-Tiny Glade is a sandbox city-building game developed and published by Swedish indie studio Pounce Light.
-Initially released as a demo in June 2024, the game was fully released on 23 September 2024 for Windows and Linux.
-Players can construct castles, ruins, and other buildings from the medieval era.
-Various critics have considered this to be a cosy game.
+Tiny Glade is a sandbox city-building game developed and published by Pounce Light.
+Initially released as a demo in June 2024 as part of Steam's Next Fest, the game was fully released on 23 September 2024 for Windows and Linux, and later received a MacOS release on 13 May 2026.
+Players can construct houses, castles, and other buildings from the medieval era, as well as decorate them and change their environment, like adding rivers and ponds.
+The game was nominated for the Steam Awards and the BAFTA Game Awards in 2024 and 2025 respectively.
+Various critics have considered it a relaxing and cosy game, but noted the limited amount of content.